protomaps/docs/basemaps/downloads.md

 The Version 3 Protomaps basemap daily build channel is available at [maps.protomaps.com/builds](https://maps.protomaps.com/builds).

+A mirror in the AWS `us-west-2` is available on [Source Cooperative (beta)](https://beta.source.coop) at the [protomaps/openstreetmap](https://beta.source.coop/repositories/protomaps/openstreetmap/) repository.
+This mirrors the recent build only.

 ## Previous Version

 The version 2 basemap is `protomaps-basemap-opensource-20230408.pmtiles`